This post may contain affiliate links. Please see disclosure policy here.

 - Baking Powder

-- Cream Cheese.
-Make sure it is room temperature
+- Cream Cheese, make sure it is room temperature.

 How to Make Orange Cake

-- Sift together dry ingredients in a bowl and then add flour mixture into creamed sugar mixture alternating with orange juice.
-Add in the orange juice concentrate.
+- Add in the orange juice concentrate.
 Beat only until smooth after each addition.
 Do not over mix.

-- Bake in prepared pans at 350 degrees F for 25-30 minutes or until golden brown and a tooth pick comes out clean.
-Allow orange cake to cool for 10-20 minutes and then run a knife around the edge of the pan and turn upside down onto a wire rack.
-Be sure and remember to remove the wax paper from the bottom of each orange cake layer.
+- Allow orange cake to cool for 10-20 minutes and then run a knife around the edge of the pan and turn upside down onto a wire rack.
+If the cake falls slightly in the middle, don’t worry, more room for frosting.

 - Cream together room temperature butter and cream cheese until smooth.